Reformed Mennonite: Membership

 The membership of the Reformed Mennonite Church has been mostly declining since the death of founder John Herr in 1850.

 The 1890 U.S. Census reported a membership of 1,655 in 34 congregations.
 By 1948, these figures had fallen to 733 and 24, respectively, and in 1958, the Church had only 616 members.
 By 1987, membership had further declined to 257 and in May 2000, it reached 171.
 A similar decline occurred in Ontario, which in 1948 had 6 congregations with 217 members.
 In May 2000, this figure stood at 131.

 As of 2000, the single largest congregations were in North Easthope and Stevensville, Ontario, with 73 and 58 members, respectively.
 Congregations in Illinois, Michigan, Ohio, Pennsylvania, and Tennessee were considerably smaller.

 Current estimates place total membership in the Reformed Mennonite Church at less than 300 serviced by no more than 10 churches.

 Milton S. Hershey's mother was a Reformed Mennonite.
-Robert Bear, a Pennsylvania farmer who was excommunicated in 1964 and again in 1972 has since been actively and publicly attacking the church.
+Robert Bear, a Pennsylvania farmer who was excommunicated and shunned in 1964 and again in 1972 has since been actively and publicly attacking the church.
+This was still ongoing in 2017 at 87, he was given prison time for vandalism and disorderly conduct.
+His daughter, Patty Bear, wrote an autobiography that discusses his use of a public relations firm to control the narrative around the family and conceal his violence.